 Using specific tracks as your SPAT source/object

-One of the good practice to deal with the source/object you are sending for external rendering is to use tracks as dedicated objects. (similar to many object-based mixing workflows proposed by DAW).
+One of the good practices to deal with the source/object you are sending for external rendering is to use tracks as dedicated objects.
+(Similar to many object-based mixing workflows proposed by DAW.)
 This way you can leave the session audio tracks and their channel insertion as they are and simply send your audio track to the SPAT SEND object track.
 This allows you to send a single audio track or multiple ones (stem) to the SPAT SEND object track.

 The above best practice ensures as well that you keep both the dry signal and the SPAT RETURN signals independent (when the mix requires to switch easily from one to the other), add one object AUX track per audio track to be sent to SPAT, and insert the SEND plug-in on these object AUX tracks.